kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The conceptual model is already visible even before the full Kora 2 skill layer matures.

-## The Long-Term Opportunity Is Larger Than a Single Skill
+## The Long-Term Opportunity Is Larger Than a Single Skill { #long-term-opportunity-larger }

 A mature Kora AI layer could eventually include: